 Chewing gum is a pleasure that almost everybody enjoys.
 People have enjoyed chewing gum since ancient times after man experienced the pleasure of chewing a variety of substance.
 Chewing gum has an ancient history in 50 AD of Greeks sweetening their breath and cleaning their teeth using mastiche, a resin from the bark of mastic tree.
 Ancient Mayan Indians of Yucatan chewed chicle from the sapodilla tree.

 John B. Curtis in 1848, made and marketed the first commercial chewing gum called “THE STATE OF MAINE PURE SPRUCE GUM”.
 Over time their company (Curtis Chewing Gum Factory) prospered, it was then that Curtis’ son found they need to improve the company and machines, so he developed a machine which mass-produced gums.

 During the 1860’s Thomas Adams, a New York Photographer realized the potential market for chewing gum products.
-He wrapped pieces of pure, flavourless chicle in coloured tissue paper, packaged them in boxes, and left them on consignment with numerous drugstore owners.
+He wrapped pieces of pure, flavorless chicle in colored tissue paper, packaged them in boxes, and left them on consignment with numerous drugstore owners.
 The gum was named Adams New York No.l.
-Public response to the product was very favourable.
+Public response to the product was very favorable.

 On 28 December 1869, Doctor William F. Semple, a dentist from Mount Vernon, Ohio filed the first patent for chewing gum both as a confection and a pharmaceutical to protect teeth.
 This product comprises liquorice and rubber dissolved in alcohol and naphtha.